Ariel Graziani: San Jose Earthquakes

+Later career

 In 2003, Graziani, was the top scorer in Ecuador with Barcelona SC.
 He also scored what was voted the top goal in that year's Copa Libertadores against the eventual winners Boca Juniors.
 In 2004, he signed with Lanús in Argentina but only managed 4 goals in 17 games and eventually left the same year to return to Barcelona SC and scored 8 goals from 18 games.
 In 2005, Graziani signed for LDU Quito.
 He played there until December, 2006, when he officially retired.
 Nevertheless, in May, 2007, he signed with Atlético Empalme, where he started his career.
 Empalme in 2007 played for Santa Fe Province in zone 9 of the Torneo del Interior C, a complex regional fifth-level tournament.

 Nowadays, Graziani holds a political position in his country of birth Argentina.
 He is the vice-mayor of a small town called Empalme Villa Constitución where he is trying to help the poorest people in his town.

+International career

+Graziani was naturalized as an Ecuadorian citizen and represented the Ecuador national team on 34 occasions between 1997 and 2000.